containerman17/experiments/2025-11/03_sink_experimental/README.md

 ## Adaptive Rate Limiting

 The `max_parallelism` setting is the only knob.
 The system automatically:
-- Backs off on errors (halves parallelism)
+- Starts at min parallelism (10% of max) and climbs up
+- Increases parallelism when P95 < 1.2s
-- Reduces parallelism if P95 latency exceeds 2s
+- Reduces parallelism if P95 > 2s
-- Increases parallelism when P95 < 840ms
+- Halves parallelism on errors
-- Adjusts every 5s based on 60s sliding window
+- Adjusts every 2s based on 60s sliding window

-Target: 80-90% RPC utilization without overloading.
+Target: maximize throughput without overloading RPC node.

 ## Block Data Format